The loop equations for noncommutative geometries on quivers: Introduction

-Before discussing our problem in its due context, we describe it aridly, postponing its motivation for Section \ref{sec:Motivation}.
-For integers $N$ and $n$ satisfying $N > n > 1$, fix a polynomial $S\in\C_{\langle 2 n\rangle}=\C{\langle u_1, u_1^*, u_2, u_2^*,\ldots, u_n,u_n^*\rangle}$ in noncommutative $u$-variables satisfying $u_ju_j^*=1=u_j^* u_j$ for $j=1,\ldots, n$.
-Consider a family of integrals of the type with each factor $\dif U_i$ being the Haar measure on $\uni(N)$.
+with each factor $\dif U_i$ being the Haar measure on $\uni(N)$.
 Assuming that $\Tr S$ is real-valued over the whole integration domain, we derive the \textit{loop equations}, that is to say, algebraic relations among the integrals $\{I_\beta\}_{\beta \in \mathcal I } $ parametrised by a certain family $\mathcal I \subset \C_{\langle 2n \rangle}$.
 This type of integrals has been considered by physicists in the context of lattice gauge field theory.
 In mathematics, integrals over the unitary group are relevant in the context of Weingarten-calculus \cite{Collins:2003ncs}, developed mainly by Collins and collaborators (e.g. \cite{Collins:2006jgn,Collins:2020iri}).